 Coach Burke joined the BHC staff in the fall of 2013.
-Burke will serve as the Hitting Coach Catching Coach, and assist with recruiting.
+Burke will serve as the Hitting Coach Catching Coach, and Recruiting Coordinator.

 In the spring of 2013, Dallas helped lead Missouri Southern University to its first conference title in 21 years and first regional birth in 12 years.
 He earned all-conference honors, while leading the team in batting average, OBP, runs scored, walks , fielding percentage and outfield assists.
 Coach Burke holds the 9th spot all time in career batting average, holds the 6th spot all time for single season fielding percentage (.993), and is also tied for 8th all-time for career fielding percentage at (.979) at MSU.

 Burke played multiple positions in his career at Missouri Southern, mostly catching but also all three outfield positions.
 After college his college career, he signed an independent professional contract to play for the Roswell Invaders out of the Pecos League in the summer of 2013.
 Burke helped the Invaders win their second Pecos League championship in the past three years and set a Pecos League team record with 54 wins in a single season.
 He hit .348 during the regular season for Roswell with a .430 on base percentage and had three outfield assists.